Calkulate is a Python package for finding total alkalinity from titration data using PyCO2SYS.

 Calkulate is in active development and new features that should be added soon include:

 - Visualisation functions.

-- Documentation of the lower-level controls for fine-tuning your analysis.
+- Better documentation of the lower-level controls for fine-tuning your analysis.

 If you use Calkulate in your work, please cite it as: